Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Results

 The faster take-up of jobs could affect refugees' mobility decisions.
 On one hand, consistent with findings from a similar setting in Austria \citep{steinmayr}, higher employment likelihood could increase the probability to stay in the assigned region since jobs typically play an important role in relocation decisions.
 On the other hand, higher employment likelihood may lead to more financial independence and increase the moving likelihood, especially since refugees have to stay in assigned regions and depend on welfare benefits for extended periods before receiving labor market access.
 In Austria, refugees disproportionately often move to Vienna, although this is not a particularly strong labor market.
 I thus follow \citet{steinmayr} and estimate the likelihood to move to Vienna as the main outcome for mobility.

 Column 5 of Table~\ref{table:main_results} shows no significant effects of hospitality job availability on the likelihood to move to Vienna.
 One reason for that is that a lot of moves take place within the first months after receiving labor market access and hence the freedom to move.
 The availability of hospitality jobs may not play a larger role for the average likelihood for that decision.
 However, although the average effects on mobility are zero, I find some evidence that the mobility decision may at least be affected to some degree.
-Colum 6 shows that for those moving to Vienna within the three years, their move takes place on average half a one month later for treated individuals, although this estimate is not significantly different from zero.
-Table~\ref{table:appendix_results} adds additional evidence for this by estimating equation~\eqref{eq:event_study_static} seperately for the months in a labor market region with above and below median $HVUR$ to get an idea whether individuals rather move in high- or low seasons.
+Colum 6 shows that for those moving to Vienna within the three years, their move takes place on average half a month later for treated individuals, although this estimate is not significantly different from zero.
+Table~\ref{table:appendix_results} adds additional evidence for this by estimating equation~\eqref{eq:event_study_static} separately for the months in a labor market region with above and below median $HVUR$ to get an idea whether individuals rather move in high- or low seasons.
 The results point to the conclusion that the treatment group tends to move to Vienna during low season rather than high season.
 This offers a possible explanation for the null effect on mobility, as individuals may simply postpone their move until the season ends and adjust the timing of their mobility decision, not their overall mobility decision.

-I show below that exluding those who moved does not change the interpretation of the employment results.
+An important question is whether refugees who delay relocation to work in hospitality first subsequently fare better after moving than those who relocate immediately.
+Higher initial earnings could in principle facilitate better location choices or investment in job search after relocation.
+Table~\ref{table:movers} restricts the sample to refugees who eventually relocate and compares treated and control refugees within this group in the medium-run of three years.
+The results show no significant differences across any outcome as employment, cumulated earnings, wages, job stability, or firm quality are all statistically indistinguishable between treated and control movers, suggesting that the timing of the move relative to the hospitality season does not shape longer-run integration trajectories among those who relocate.
+Conversely, I show below that excluding those who moved does not change the interpretation of the employment results.

 \paragraph{How does the control group catch up?}